sokinpui/note/digital_logic/sequential_logic.md

 The input in sequential circuit $Q$ is the current state, the output and then direct to the flip fop again is the next state $Q(t+1)$,

-## Flip flops input equation For convenience, the input equation variables
+## Flip flops input equation
+For convenience, the input equation variables is defines in form of $$D_A=x+y$$ where
-is defines in form of $$D_A=x+y$$ where $D$ is the input D of the flip flop and $A$ is the output of the flip flops with respect to the input D( indicate that A is related to D ), $x$ and $y$ are the input that connect to the input of the flip flop.
+$D$ is the input D of the flip flop and $A$ is the output of the flip flops with respect to the input D( indicate that A is related to D ), $x$ and $y$ are the input that connect to the input of the flip flop.

-## Different types of equations characteristic equation: descirbe how the
+## Different types of equations characteristic equation:
-flips flops works.  input equation: describe the relationshiop between external inputs and the flip flop inputs.
+descirbe how the flips flops works.  input equation: describe the relationshiop between external inputs and the flip flop inputs.
 State equation: the expression of
 $Q(t+1) = F\big(Q(t)\big)$ in terms of external inputs and the present state.

-## Merely and Moore machine Mearly: the outpute depends by the present state
+## Merely and Moore machine Mearly:
-and the present input.  moore: the outputs depend by the present state only, so moore machine is synchronized with the clock.
+The outpute depends by the present state and the present input.  moore: the outputs depend by the present state only, so moore machine is synchronized with the clock.

-## State reduction Remove the equivalent one that is with the same input
+## State reduction
-give the same output and the same state.
+Remove the equivalent one that is with the same inputgive the same output and the same state.

 ## Assignment Assign a binary number to the states.